transhapHigsn/freak/README.md

 - **Locator**, it uses flow decorator to locate steps defined in a module (module here is used as reference to single python file).
 Every flow is required to define one of its own, so that `Butler` can use it to identify and execute the flow.

-- **Organizer**, as the name suggests is responsible for organizing the steps of a flow.
-Every flow id required to define one of its own.
-Currently, only linear flow is implemented.

 Since, we have a basic understanding of what exactly a flow in freak is, let's move on to engine components.

-- **Factory** is responsible for collecting `Locator` and `Organizer` for defined flow.
-It works as input generator for `Butler`.

-- **Butler** is responsible for reading python modules, locating steps and organizing them using locator and organizer provided by factory.
+- **Butler** is responsible for reading python modules, locating steps and organizing them using locator specified by flow.

-- **Prosecutioner** is core component of the engine.
+- **Executor** is core component of the engine.
 It is responsible for executing steps.
 Currently, it only supports linear flows.

 - **Inspector** is used to return input schema for every step defined by the flow.
 This is intended to be part of view logic of the engine.